fablabbcn/smartcitizen-docs/docs/knowledge/air/pm/Sensirion_SPS30.md

 !!! warning "Under Construction"

-    More details on working principles, usage and considerations, and resources are coming soon.
+    More details on working principles, usage, considerations, and resources are coming soon.